dhruvds12/dhruvds12/README.md

 ## Hi there 👋

-I'm Dhruv, a Computer Engineering student with a passion for building innovative solutions in software development, embedded systems, and IoT.
-My interests span algorithmic trading, high-performance computing, and creating meaningful tech for real-world problems.
-I love learning new technologies and collaborating on exciting projects!
+I'm Dhruv, a Computer Engineering student with a passion for building innovative solutions in software development!

 ---